adimian/kirby/docs/concepts.md

 .. note:: Cron schedule expressions example :

     :code:`5 4 * * *` = every day at 4:05

     :code:`*/2 * * * *` = every two minutes

     `This website <https://crontab.guru/>`_ can help you build cron schedule expressions

 .. image:: _static/kirby-scripts.png

-The schema above shows an example of recommended structure for the scripts.
+The schema above shows an example of recommended data flow and associated scripts.
 The basic idea consists in separating the scripts in:
 - *Sensors* (`Scheduled` script) that connect to external sources of data and send information into Topic(s).
 - *Processors* (`Daemon` script) that process the data from Topic(s) and outputs them in an external,